Venezuela Language and Culture

 Urbanization and Geographical Divison

-Major cities are home to most of the country’s population.
-Nearly 90% of people live in urban areas.
-After the rapid urbanization of the last few decades, the Venezuelan landscape has undergone a significant transformation.
-New urban areas have been formed outside of cities due to the shift from rural areas to urban areas.
+Major cities are home to most of the country’s population, and nearly 90% live in urban areas.
+The Venezuelan landscape has undergone a significant transformation after the rapid urbanization of the last few decades.
+Due to the shift from rural to urban areas, new urban areas have been formed outside of cities.
 People who live in rural areas still follow an agricultural lifestyle.
 They have remained in their villages due to farming.

 The geographical division of Venezuelan society is directly proportional to the cultural distinction.
-People who live in the Andean region, for example, are called Andinos.
-The Andinos is more conservative and religious than other people.
+For example, people who live in the Andean region are called Andinos.
+The Andinos are more conservative and religious than other people.
 Llaneros is the name given to people from the plains.
 Orientals are the people who live on the east side.
 Llaneros is also known as the cowboys on the tables.

-Many parts of Venezuela’s culture have been affected by its rich migration history.
+Its rich migration history has affected many parts of Venezuela’s culture.
 There have been many demographic shifts in the history of Venezuela.
-Most notable is the Spanish colonization of 16th century Spain that resulted in the mass migration of the Spanish people.
+Most notable is the Spanish colonization of 16th-century Spain, which resulted in the mass migration of the Spanish people.
 This scheme also produced the slave trade in Africa.
-Most illegal immigrants came from Colombia, with smaller numbers migrating from Brazil and other neighbouring countries.
+Most illegal immigrants came from Colombia, with smaller numbers migrating from Brazil and neighboring countries.
 Immigrants from France, Germany, Portugal, Italy, and Portugal arrived in the region.
 The region was able to develop a variety of ethnicities.

 The Impact of Migration on Venezuelan Culture